-Stan Lee Granted Restraining Order Extension Against Former Adviser Keya Morgan
+Stan Lee Granted Restraining Order Extension Against Former Adviser, Keya Morgan

 — stan lee (@TheRealStanLee) August 17, 2018

 The restraining order also states that Morgan is not allowed within 100 feet of Lee’s daughter, J.C.
-Lee, and his brother Larry Lieber.
+Lee, and his brother, Larry Lieber.
 It was granted by commissioner Lydia Horowitz.
 Morgan also has misdemeanor charges for allegedly making false reports.

-Olivarez, the other party accused of theft, and Morgan are both believed to have taken advantage of Lee’s despair after his wife Joan’s death in 2017.
+Olivarez, the other party accused of theft, and Morgan are both believed to have taken advantage of Lee’s despair after wife Joan Lee’s death in 2017.
 Allegedly, Olivarez stole millions of dollars and solicited a false donation to “Hands of Respect,” a charity that does not actually exist.

 Things took an even more dramatic turn when Lee was allegedly coerced into donating vials of blood for sale to benefit the charity.
 Olivarez was also accused of stealing $1.4 million from Lee’s accounts.